 Application due: with first payment

 Departure from U.S.: June 30

 Classes begin: July 3

-- Overseas information and resource center with Accent Madrid on-site staff
+- Overseas information and resource center with Accent Paris on-site staff

 - The Coast Community College District tuition and fees

-- Optional single room in student apartment supplement ($75)
+- Optional single room with private bathroom, in student residence supplement ($175)

 - Personal expenses, passports, visas, books, and anything not listed as included

 - Required CCCD medical insurance (see description below)

 - Travel, trip cancellation and personal property insurance